genterist/openMRS-Security/1-OWASP-Assesment/report.md

 ### Priority : [high]

 ### Test Description : Broken Access Control
 Access control, sometimes called authorization, is how a web application grants access to content and functions to some users and not others.
 These checks are performed after authentication, and govern what 'authorized' users are allowed to do.
-This test case focuses on whether the session IDs are exposed to the urls.
+This test case focuses on whether the session IDs are exposed to the URLs.

 ### * Precondition
 1. A local computer with administrator privilege